Skip to content

 Google’s quality and ranking rules don’t necessarily affect social searchers’ decisions on whom to trust and what content to engage with.
 Instead, the flash mob rules apply, where share-worthy community content, niche relevance, and upvoted influencers hold more algorithmic sway than what experienced experts might have to say.

-While your brand can undoubtedly contribute to those conversations, your content’s voice of authority can easily get drowned by community members who have amassed a large following.
+While your brand can undoubtedly contribute to those conversations, your content’s voice of authority can easily get drowned out by community members who have amassed a large following.

 What should you do?